-- 1) Texas Department of Licensing and Regulation final approval letter for the project site identified in the TxCDBG contract Performance Statement; - 2) Evidence of Hazard and Liability Insurance for the project site identified in the TxCDBG contract Performance Statement; - 3) Final Payroll Report for the Benefitting Business(es) - a.
+- 1) Texas Department of Licensing and Regulation final approval letter for the project site identified in the TxCDBG contract Performance Statement; - 2) Evidence of Hazard and Liability Insurance for the project site identified in the TxCDBG contract Performance Statement: - 3) Final Payroll Report for the Benefitting Business(es) - a.
 The report must include all employees that were working for the business prior to the execution date of the Grant Recipient's TCF contract AND all newly hired employees reported for job creation requirements. - b.
 The period reported on the final payroll must be at least 30 days prior to the TCF contract end date, but no more than 30 days prior to the date that closeouts are submitted if the closeouts are submitted before the contract expires.
 Sufficient documentation must be provided with the ending payroll to show that employees have been on the job for no less than one (1) month. - c.
 For each employee the report must contain at a minimum: - i.
 Full name: - ii.
 A unique Employee Identification Number, which must not include all or part of the employee's Social Security Number; - iii.
 Full-time and Part-time employment status; - iv.
 Date Hired; - v.
 Wages; and - vi.
-Hours Worked. - 4) TCF Survey Questionnaire (Form D7) for each LMI employee.
+Hours Worked. - 4) TCF Survey Questionnaire (Family Income/Size Certification) (Form D7) for each LMI employee.

-The Grant Recipient's local files must include the employee Social Security Numbers for each job created or retained.
+The Grant Recipient's local files must include sufficient documentation to show that each job is held by a specific individual.
+In addition, documentation must provide evidence no individual holds more than one specific job, unless working part-time on two different jobs.
 Do NOT send this information to TDA unless specifically requested by TDA staff.